 Our YMCA bus stops at locations all over Nottingham to take children aged 4-15 to Camp Williams.
 Bus transfers are included for campers who have booked a full week during the April and Summer school holidays.
 Just sign in your child with a camp leader and they will make the journey to camp in style!
-The bus is not available during half-term holidays or during December holidays.
 Please specify on your booking form which bus stop your child will be joining us.

 Going to Camp Williams

 - 08:30 – Eton Grove Bus Stop (Stop WO24)

 - 08:50 – Emmanuel School

 - 17:15 – Eton Grove Bus Stop (Stop WO24)